 Create a slug barrier

-Peter Cundall first suggested this method of pear and cherry slug control, writes Penny Woodward.
+Peter Cundall first suggested this method of pear and cherry slug control.

-Peter Cundall first suggested this a few years ago (he is such a wonderful cornucopia of practical gardening knowledge) but if it’s going to work, you need to do it now!
+Peter Cundall first suggested a slug barrier a few years ago (he is such a wonderful cornucopia of practical gardening knowledge) but if it’s going to work, you need to do it now!

 Cherries and pears (and plums, apricots and quinces) are just now coming into flower and leaf in my region so this is the signal to get the barriers down to stop the pupating glossy black sawfly (Caliroa cerasi), from emerging from the soil, flying up to the newly unfurled leaves and laying the eggs that will soon hatch and turn into pear and cherry slug.
 Pear and cherry slug larvae look like small black slugs that gradually get bigger as they feed on and skeletonise your leaves.

-Several years ago Peter wrote an article in Organic Gardener magazine saying that one way of stopping, or at least slowing down, the infestation of pear and cherry slug, is to lay down an impenetrable mulch to stop the adult sawfly emerging from the soil.
+Several years ago Peter wrote an article in Organic Gardener magazine saying that one way of stopping, or at least slowing down, the infestation of pear and cherry slug, is to lay down a slug barrier made of an impenetrable mulch to stop the adult sawfly emerging from the soil.
 I tried it the following year and it worked and has worked each year since.
 So here’s how to do it.

 Make sure the soil under your tree is really damp right out past the drip line, as the feeder roots are out here.
 Then lay newspaper over the surface of the soil.
 Again going out to just past the drip line.
 The papers should be at least 10 layers thick and need to be watered well so they are wet all the way through.
 There should be no gaps.
 If you can’t access newspaper then use cardboard, but again it is essential that it’s wet.
 Keep the newspaper or cardboard a few centimetres away from the trunk.
 Now spread thick mulch over the top of the paper/cardboard to completely cover it, but keep it a few centimetres away from the trunk to avoid causing collar rot.
 I used pea straw this year.
 Eventually the mulch will rot down, as will the paper, and add nutrients to your soil.